Glasgow's Wyndford estate

 On the Barracks, all the flats in the 26-storey blocks are bedsits that were originally designed for pensioners.
 However, most of them died in the 80s and 90s and since then, the imperative of the private housing association has been to accept anyone to secure a rent.

 Alex, 84, has lived here for 47 years.
-"When it was first opened there was a queue to get in.
+“When it was first opened there was a queue to get in.
 Now, they let in everybody.
-It's a huge shame, people don't know each other any more."
+It’s a huge shame, people don’t know each other any more.”
 Miss Simpson, a resident of 13 years, agrees.
-"I just keep my head down, I don't want to notice it."
-Another man, Stephen Cafolla, who was picking up litter on the estate as part of a local voluntary scheme, says: "It was always good, but then it just went crazy."
+“I just keep my head down, I don’t want to notice it.”
+Another man is picking up litter as part of a community payback scheme.
+He used to live on the estate and has recently been released from prison.
+He says, “It was always good, but then it just went crazy."

 Sociologist Damer, who's written a feasibility study on the future of the Barracks, talked to me about the problem of drug abuse on the estate.
 “If people are off their faces, they don’t look after themselves.
 They are so busy feeding their habit they are not concerned with cleaning the landing or caring for their flat.
 In the high-density multi-storey flats, for instance, refuse is a big problem.
 If you are out of your face, dead dogs and whatnot go down the chutes.
 That happens.”